-Getting to Amphawa Floating Markets From Bangkok
+How to Get to Amphawa Floating Markets From Bangkok

 We took the bus from Pinklao bus station.
 Cost 70Baht ( under £2.00) per person, it takes about an hour and is a comfortable ride.
 The minibus drops you at the 7-11 right next to the Amphawa floating markets.
-From here we took a tuk tuk to our hotel.
+From here we took a tuk-tuk to our hotel.
 This minibus stops at Maeklong Railway Market on the way.
 Maeklong is the market on the train tracks, where the stalls have to pull back when a train passes through, so it’s very possible to do both in one day.
 Day trips and tours are also available.

-Other Things to Do in Amphawa
+Things to Do in Amphawa

 If you’re not content to just graze your way around the markets, there are some interesting sites to visit nearby.
 Don’t miss the “Temple in a Tree” Wat Bang Kung.
 Right opposite is a strange zoo come WW2 aircraft collection.
 They have camels, crocodiles and an ostrich along with various deer, horses, goats and water buffalo.
 Admission is free.
-Boat rides are popular, including evening cruises to spot the fire flies.
-You can certainly fill a morning exploring this area, it’s a millon miles from tourist Thailand!
+Boat rides are popular, including evening cruises to spot the fireflies.
+You can certainly fill a morning exploring this area, it’s a million miles from tourist Thailand!